crocuspaperi/crocuspaperi/content/portfolio/wedding/41/index.fi.md

 +++
-title = "A2 size seating chart poster"
+title = "A2 size seating chart poster, photo by Heidi Kouvo"
 +++